 In Chicago, two ghost tours put titillated tourists on the track of Al Capone and John Dillinger, thrill-killers Leopold and Loeb and serial murderer H.H.
 Holmes, the Devil in the White City.

-There's enough lingering ectoplasm in St. Paul, Milwaukee and Winnipeg to keep guides busy there, too, especially around Halloween.
+There's enough lingering ectoplasm in St. Paul, Milwaukee and Madison to keep guides busy there, too, especially around Halloween.

 In late fall, ghosts go hand in hand with shipwrecks and the malevolent storms that cause them.

 Crews and passengers have been coming to bad ends ever since boats sailed the Great Lakes, starting with the French explorer La Salle's Griffin, which disappeared in 1679 after leaving Washington Island in Door County and may have been found off Michigan's Garden Peninsula.

 Some say the ship was done in by an Iroquois curse on the French invaders, and that it still can be glimpsed lurking in the fog.

 It began with a sepulchral fugue, crashing through the frigid steel corridors.
 Then there was a shriek.
 And throbbing blood-red lights.

 At a fork along a curtained gantlet, a hand-lettered sign

 advised, "Choose wisely.''
 We chose.
 Another sign said, "You chose

 poorly.''
 Then the ghouls began to crowd in, chattering like monkeys: